 In management's view, given the Company is in the exploration and evaluation phase, the most relevant financial information relates primarily to current liquidity, solvency and planned property expenditures.
-The Company's financial success will be dependent upon the economic viability of developing its properties.
+The Company's financial success will be dependent upon the economic viability of developing the Project.
 Such development may take years to complete and the amount of resulting income, if any, is difficult to determine.
-The sales value of any minerals discovered by the Company is largely dependent upon factors beyond the Company's control, including the market value of the metals to be produced.
+The sales value of any minerals discovered by the Company is largely dependent upon factors beyond the Company's control, including the market value of the metals to be produced and the Project's by-products.
 The Company does not expect to receive significant income from any of its properties in the near future.

-At December 31, 2022, the Company had cash of \$26,550,120 compared to \$23,137,155 at December 31, 2021.
-The Company is also holding \$700,000 of Short-term Investments at December 31, 2022 (\$Nil at December 31, 2021).
-The Company invests many of its financial resources in interest bearing securities with varying maturity dates.
-The Company utilizes Short-term investments, mainly Term deposits, which represent guaranteed investment certificates ("GICs").
-Further, the Company currently has no debt on its balance sheet aside from short-term accounts payable and lease liabilities.
+At December 31, 2023, the Company had cash of \$14,369,089 compared to \$26,550,120 at December 31, 2022.
+The Company is also holding \$Nil of Short-term Investments at December 31, 2023 (\$700,000 at December 31, 2022).